quixio/quix-streams/docs/connectors/sinks/influxdb3-sink.md

 ## How the InfluxDB Sink works
 `InfluxDBV3Sink` is a batching sink.
-It batches processed records in memory per topic partition, and writes them to the InfluxDB instance on checkpoint.
+It batches processed records in memory per topic partition, and writes them to the InfluxDB instance when a checkpoint has been committed.

 Under the hood, it transforms data to the Influx format using  and writes processed records in batches.